 Although I love a classic Old Fashioned Cocktail, I hate adding straight sugar to my drinks.
 So we’re swapping out the sugar cubes in this cocktail for fig preserves.
 Still sweet, plus the added bonus of fig flavor.
 And figs are just so perfect this time of year.

 The orange juice also adds some sweetness.
 So we’ve got the OJ and the fig preserves plus the standards: bourbon and bitters.
 I love Angostura bitters and use them as a gold standard for cocktails.
 If you’re feeling adventurous, there are lots of different flavored bitters out there to experiment with.

 Garnish these cocktails with fresh figs, orange peel, fresh thyme or even a cocktail cherry.
 The flavors are just right for the season.
 Cheers!

 - 1 fresh fig sliced, garnish, optional

 - Pour the fig preserves and orange juice into a shaker.
 Shake vigorously.

 - Strain the fig mixture into the glass.
 Pour in the bourbon and bitters.
 Stir gently.

 - Fill the glass with ice and stir gently again.
+Sprinkle with cinnamon.
 Garnish with fresh thyme, fresh figs and/or orange peel.